vixie/cron/Documentation/Mail.md

 To: vixie!paul
 Status: RO

+### Message

+> Yes!!! <br>
-Yes!!!
-There are several critical failures in System V cron...
+> There are several critical failures in System V cron...
+>

-1. Pass all variables in cron's environment into the environment of things cron starts up, or at least into the crontab entries started up (at jobs will inherit the environment of the user).
-If nothing else it is critically important that the TZ variable be passed on.
-PATH should be passed on too.
+> 1. Pass all variables in cron's environment into the environment of things cron starts up, or at least into the crontab entries started up (at jobs will inherit the environment of the user).
+>
+>   If nothing else it is critically important that the TZ variable be passed on.
+>   PATH should be passed on too.
+>
+>   Basically, passing environment values allows one to design a standard environment with TZ and PATH and have that run by everything.
+>
+>   If anyone tells you this is no big deal, consider what happens when uucico is started by cron in CA to make a long distance phone link...
+>
-   Basically, passing environment values allows one to design a standard environment with TZ and PATH and have that run by everything.
-If anyone tells you this is no big deal, consider what happens when uucico is started by cron in CA to make a long distance phone link...
-Unless the administrator is really on his/her toes, calls scheduled at 5pm will really go at two in the afternoon, needlessly incurring huge phone bills, all because System V refuses to pass the TZ from its environment down.
-There are work arounds, but only putting it in cron will really work.
-This is not a security hole.
+>   Unless the administrator is really on his/her toes, calls scheduled at 5pm will really go at two in the afternoon, needlessly incurring huge phone bills, all because System V refuses to pass the TZ from its environment down.
+>  There are work arounds, but only putting it in cron will really work.
+>
+>   This is not a security hole.

+### Reply

 <<	delete TERM and TERMCAP; modify HOME, USER, and CWD; pass TZ and
 	PATH through undisturbed.  any other requests out there?